ocirico69/ocirico69/README.md

 Experienced in developing Python-based projects, particularly in Machine Learning and Deep Learning, along with performing data analysis and integrating AI systems into web and mobile applications.

-Possesses strong communication skills and a keen interest in building intuitive, efficient, and user-friendly digital solutions.

 ---

 ## Connect With Me